alabou/NMOS-MatroxOnly/README.md

-# Matrox NMOS Extended Features
+# Matrox NMOS Advanced Streaming Architecture

 This repository describes the extended features of the NMOS Advanced Streaming Architecture developped by Matrox.